 Payment Plan - In addition to full upfront payment we also offer pay-per-module plans in three instalments.
 Please contact us for this arrangement.

-Process - Upon receipt of payment you will receive an application form to complete and return.
+Process - Upon confirmation of interest you will receive an application form to complete and return along with payment invoice.
 A full schedule, student handbook and portfolio will subsequently be sent.

-Click here for the full qualification guide.
+Click here to view the full qualification guide.
 Please feel free to contact us for more details.